-My name is Kyle Knapp and simply put, I’m a health consultant.
-Whether it concerns diet/nutrition, exercise, sleep, stress, psychology, human functioning, lab tests or doctors’ visits, I have a passion for helping people achieve better health.
+My name is Kyle Knapp and simply put, I’m a devoted husband and father of three that moonlights as a personal trainer and health consultant.
+Whether it concerns diet/nutrition, exercise, sleep, stress, psychology, human functioning, lab tests or doctors’ visits, I have a passion for helping people learn about and achieve better health.
 My interest in optimal functioning has been there from early age although it has grown immensly over the last few years.
 Once I engaged in the process of learning more about health there was no looking back.
 The empowerment I now feel is like nothing I have ever experienced.
 Now my goal is simply to help people on their journey toward better help so others can experience the same life changing benefits I have.

 My story is pretty simple.
 I grew up an active kid in northern California, playing sports and loving to move my body around.
 I was always interested in movement and played as many sports as I could, biked everywhere and enjoyed it all.
 Health was never much of a concern for me, I was lean and didn’t have any major health issues.
 As a general rule, I ate pretty well and burned it off.
 After playing sports throughout high school and junior college, my competitive career ended and I moved into the fitness realm to keep myself active.
 My interest grew, I realized that it was possible to change your body with exercise, and I have been into physical culture ever since.
 With a background in psychology from Chico State University, I was also acutely aware of the complexity, variability and power of human behavior.
 I spent my college years focusing on the human brain in academia and the human body in the gym.
 I then moved to southern california to attend graduate school at Cal State Fullerton in Kinesiology/Sport Psychology/Performance Enhancement.
 I was evolving my knowledge in the human body and brain as well as continuing my new lifestyle as a fitness enthusiast.
 In graduate school I became a personal trainer to make a few dollars while going to school and after a year found that my passion was more in health and fitness and less in Sports Psychology.
 That was 10 years ago and I have enjoyed helping people get healthier every day since.